HTTPX vs AIOHTTP vs Requests: Which to Choose?

 print(response.text)

-Async compatibility follows a fairly standard structure for sending HTTP requests.
+Async compatibility follows a fairly standard structure for making HTTP requests.

 import httpx